CrypticSignal/better-ffmpeg-progress/README.md

 [22/10/2024]
 - [v2.2.1] Only create a log file if the `log_file` parameter is specified and always create a log file if the FFmpeg process fails.

+[28/10/2024]
+- [v2.2.2] Make printing the detected duration of the input file optional.